 Our surgeons collaborate closely to coordinate cancer and reconstructive surgeries.
 Dr.

 Anne Wallace, center director, is both a surgical oncologist and a reconstructive surgeon, and often performs the surgeries simultaneously.
-In other cases, surgical oncologist Dr.
+In other cases, our surgical oncologists partner with fellowship-trained plastic surgeons.

 In all cases, plastic surgeons are closely involved in surgery planning—to ensure a high level of safety in terms of the ability to resect the tumor